Skip to main content

 This is easier to calculate if you have a recruitment team budget tracker, so start with that first.

 As alluded to earlier, these can really creep up.
-I once came into a situation where the previous leader had spent £80,000 in advertising and platform costs alone for 8 hires!
+I once encountered a situation where the previous leader had spent £80,000 in advertising and platform costs for just 8 hires!

 For a deeper look into one of the costs listed above, I divide all the platforms my team uses and keep track of the cost per month/year vs how many hires they have generated.

-For example, if a platform is fairly expensive but hasn’t yielded a candidate that has even gone to an interview in a month, it’s likely time to review why that is.
+For example, if a platform is fairly expensive, but hasn’t yielded a candidate that’s made it to the interview stage in a month or more, it’s likely time to review why that is.

 The first step is to speak to your account manager at the platform (if there is one) and see if they can help.
 Otherwise, it may be time to look at alternatives as it is not yielding a return on investment.